GiuliaHadji/1ed5ff0d/README.md

 `analyze_sentiment()`| Analyze sentiment distribution across the article and plot it               | analyze_sentiment("world-us-canada-51381625")

 Type ?Function for a complete description of the functions (for example, `?get_text()`)

+## Arguments

+Argument `url_end` is used in all the functions. `url_end` is a character string, an ending part of BBC News particular atricle URL (everything after https://www.bbc.com/news/).
+For example, article URL is "https://www.bbc.com/news/world-us-canada-51381625".
+Only "world-us-canada-51381625" should be pasted in the function

+*Note*: Please, check that URL (url_end) exists before running the function, otherwise you will get an "Error in open.connection(x, "rb") : HTTP error 404".
+Please, insert URLs of the *BBC News* (not Sports, Travel etc.) articles in English only.